baethon/eloquent-searchable-scope/README.md

 # baethon/eloquent-searchable-scope

-A dead-simple Eloquent scope that builds a search query using `LIKE` statements.
-Supports searching using relations.
+An Eloquent scope for building a search query using LIKE statements, which also supports searching using relations.

 ```php
 $foundPosts = Post::query()